nthungdev/bu-cs571-2024-fall/hw1/hw1.md

 ### 6c

-This is valid.
+It is valid.
 Some notable languages: C, Java, and Perl5

 ### 6d

+It is valid. "." symbol are used in dotted pairs in Lisp.
+However, we can also create pairs with the cons functions.

+### 6e

+Not valid.
+They are likely be allocated on a heap.